 I may be biased because she responded to me on Instagram once, but I think Evangelia would be the perfect candidate to usher in a new era for Cyprus at the contest.
 Being a songwriter in her own regard, I would welcome a departure from Alex P/Laurell Barker/Panik/Dream Team formula that ERT and CyBC seem to be opting for.
 Also, considering she only has two songs out to date (both bangers, both reaching over 1 million views), I believe the opportunity is there to launch a future star.

 What a concept.
 Cyprus haven’t sent a Cypriot artist since 2017 (Hovig), so I could also make a case for the 2022 entrant being someone who is actually from the island.
 It would be a good opportunity to address some of the criticisms that Cypriot celebrities have voiced about the ticket to Eurovision being a missed opportunity to champion Cypriot talent, rather than popular Greek singers.
 Unfortunately my favourite Cypriot artists have already done Eurovision (Anna Vissi and Ivi Adamou), and I refuse to break my own rules.
-As a British-born Cypriot, I would also accept a person from the 1 million+ Cypriot diaspora, like Antigoni for example.
+As a British-born Cypriot, I would also love to see an artist from the Cypriot diaspora, like Kara Marni or Antigoni, for example.